sensu-og/sensu-1.x-filter-wrapper/README.md

 ### Known issues

-- Despite the fact that `sensuctl configure ...` is ran successfully from the vagrant provisioner, running sensuctl commands interactively on the vagrant instance will tell you that sensuctl is not configured.
 - No deep merge on event attributes for filters.
 - Filter `negate` attribute is ignored.
 - Filter expression evaluation is NOT ran in a sandbox